Prehab Service

 What happens next

 You will be contacted by telephone within the next 3 working days to arrange your first appointment.
 Please be aware this call may come from a private or unknown number.
-If you miss the call please call us back on the contact details provided on the front page of this leaflet.
+If you miss the call please call us back on the contact details provided below.

 Your first appointment will be with one of the NUH Prehab Professionals and will last for approximately 1 hour.
 The appointment will include a few simple tests to determine your current level of fitness.